KameronKales/GetSocialNetwork/README.md

 # GetSocialNetwork
 ![getsocialnetwork](https://cloud.githubusercontent.com/assets/14153294/10562118/923f4574-74ff-11e5-8288-c93f1d34c08e.jpg)

-## A framework to get data from social network.
+## A framework to get data from a social network.
 Python 2.7.10.
 Data: 17.10.15

 Currently the supported platform is LinkedIn.
 The framework supports only English language.
 The module doesn't need any external libs.